 - The researchers found no increased risk of multiple sclerosis or any other demyelinating disease in the HPV vaccinated group.

-Let’s be incredibly clear–in a huge study of a relatively homogenous population (which reduces many confounding factors), there was no difference in risk of multiple sclerosis and other demyelinating diseases between HPV vaccinated and unvaccinated groups.
+Let’s be incredibly clear – in this huge study of a relatively homogenous population (which reduces many confounding factors), there was no difference in risk of multiple sclerosis and other demyelinating diseases between HPV vaccinated and unvaccinated groups.
 This should put this myth about this particular risk out to pasture.
-This adds to the strong quality evidence that Gardasil is a very safe vaccine.

 Let me keep beating the drums here.
 HPV vaccine prevents HPV infections in large populations, even at the low vaccine uptake we’re observing.
 HPV vaccine prevents a large number of serious and dangerous cancers, one of the very few tools we have to prevent real cancers.
 And the vaccine is safe.